-tumultuous As it happened, McNamara's resignation came on the threshold of the most tumultuous year of the sixties.

-reverberated The aftershock of the Tet Offensive reverberated throughout the impale If ever the tiger pauses, the elephant will impale him on his mighty tusks.

-United States.

-repressive Although he directed a brutal and repressive regime, Ho Chi Minh won regime popular support in the North...

-appeaser If I let the Communists take over South Vietnam," Johnson said, resilient Deadly traps were just some of the obstacles that US troops faced evolved in Vietnam as their attempt to defeat a resilient guerrilla army evolved stalemate into a bloody stalemate.
+tumultuous As it happened, McNamara's resignation came on the threshold of the most tumultuous year of the sixties. reverberated The aftershock of the Tet Offensive reverberated throughout the United States. impale If ever the tiger pauses, the elephant will impale him on his mighty tusks. repressive Although he directed a brutal and repressive regime, Ho Chi Minh won regime popular support in the North appeaser If I let the Communists take over South Vietnam," Johnson said, "then my nation would be seen as an appeaser resilient evolved stalemate Deadly traps were just some of the obstacles that US troops faced in Vietnam as their attempt to defeat a resilient guerrilla army evolved into a bloody stalemate .